creativemoods/pushpull/README.txt

 1. Choose either the GitHub or GitLab provider
 2. The API URL will be set automatically
-3. Insert the token created in the previous step in the OAUTH TOKEN field (TODO Rename)
+3. Insert the token created in the previous step in the TOKEN field
 4. Specify you Git repository in the PROJECT field, in the form username/repository (this field must contain a slash)
 5. Click on the TEST button.
 If your configuration is correct, the TEST button will turn green and the branch drop-down list will contain the list of branches available in your repository.
-Choose the branch that contains your contents and click on Save
+Choose the branch that contains your contents.
 6. Check which Worpdress post types you wish to manage with PushPull.
 We recommend starting with the default settings.

-== Frequently Asked Questions ==
-* How can I ?
-test test test
+7. Press Save to save your configuration

 ## Contributing ##